Journey and Vision

 - Millions more

-But here is the thing, I am extremely proud that I was able to actually create a game.
+But here’s the thing, I am extremely proud that I was able to actually create a game.
 I lead a team to complete a full game!
 Even with all the mistakes I made, it was a great learning experience that I can take forward with me on future games.
 I took action and made something happen.
 Finding Leo was released in October 2017.
-My next game will be better.

 We all heard the stories of how hard the game industry can be.
 People getting burnout, crunch time, terrible pay, layoffs, etc. Yet I still wanted to join no matter what.
 I started to go to local communities to network and build relationships.
 I even spoke in front of the Houston City Councils to ask for funding to grow the industry here in the city.
 Keep in mind that I’m a huge introvert.
 Before speaking in front of the councils, I was breathing heavily and sweating.
 That experience gave me the confidence that I can speak to anyone.
 I wanted to keep learning and hope, in the end, I will find a way in.

 I started listening to podcast around the time and John Lee Dumas of EOFIRE podcast motivated to start my own.
 I already knew in my mind that people were in the exact situation as I am.
 Since I was on the journey of trying to learn more, why not help other people as well.
 Boom!
 Game Dev Loadout was created.
 A podcast was perfect because it’s convenient, you can listen on the go, during work, commute, exercise, etc. I began reaching out and interviewing people which took a lot of effort.
 I probably sent out over 400 cold emails and only got 80 interviews.
 Plus I’m a huge introvert and so it was scary talking to the elites.